realworldocaml/book/en/concurrent-programming-with-async.md

 The HTTP response from DuckDuckGo is in JSON, a common (and thankfully simple) format that is specified in [RFC4627](http://www.ietf.org/rfc/rfc4627.txt).
-We'll parse the JSON data using the Yojson library, which we already introduced in [xref](#handling-json-data).
+We'll parse the JSON data using the Yojson library, which was introduced in [xref](#handling-json-data).

 We expect the response from DuckDuckGo to come across as a JSON